adithyathecoder/Treasure/README.md

 ## Clues:

-    - The image showcase a cockpit view and you are the pilot in command.
+    - The image showcase a Treasure view and you are the captain of the team.

 ## Story
 ```
-You are a US Airways Flight 1549 pilot, and ATC clears for takeoff.
+You are the captain of the team to find the Treasure.
+Start the treasure hunt by opening the correct door.
 ```

 ## Puzzle

-The Image of a cockpit and the player has to use his critical thinking skills and fly the pkane.
+The Image of a three doors there is a single door to start guess the correct door to start the game.

 ## Solution

 <details>
   <summary> Click to view ? </summary>
-  Click on The Throttle
+  Click on The third door
 </details>

 ## Motive